-Hazardous waste facilities, ~~primarily located in DACs such as census tract 2011~~, pose environmental and health risks if they lack proper oversight and timely mitigation measures.
+Hazardous waste facilities pose environmental and health risks if they lack proper oversight and timely mitigation measures.
 Solid waste sites (such as landfills, recycling centers, and composting facilities) are essential infrastructure for processing household and industrial waste and directing it away from our communities and ecosystems.
 They also hold the potential to negatively impact nearby communities through unpleasant odors, pests, and truck traffic, and, if improperly managed, can harm the surrounding ecosystems and community health through soil, water, and air contamination.7